Fr. Joe's Letter

 Fr.
 Joe’s Letter

-ANNUAL SOLEMN EUCHARISTIC DEVOTIONS: On October 20, 21, and 22, we will hold our annual Solemn Eucharistic Devotions which will begin on Friday, October 20, with a special school Mass at 9:30 AM.
-Exposition of the Blessed Sacrament will continue on the main altar throughout the weekend, and we will have our Solemn Closing with Mass and a procession with the Blessed Sacrament on Sunday, October 22, beginning at 5 PM.
+PLEASE MARK YOUR CALENDARS!
+On October 17, 18, and 19 we will hold our annual Solemn Eucharistic Devotions which will begin on Friday, October 17, with a special school Mass at 9:30 AM.
+Exposition of the Blessed Sacrament will continue on the main altar throughout the weekend, and we will have our Solemn Closing with Mass and a procession with the Blessed Sacrament on Sunday, October 19, beginning at 5 PM.
 Our guest homilist for the closing Mass will be Fr.
-Jeffrey Liptak, Parochial Vicar at St. Basil the Great Parish in Brecksville.
+Jon Hawkins, Parochial Vicar at Holy Family Parish in Stow and a son of our parish here at Sacred Heart.
 Fr.
-Liptak was ordained to the priesthood this past May.
-Those preparing to receive their First Holy Communion and Confirmation will also join in our procession to honor the Eucharistic presence of our Lord.
-Please make every effort to be a part of this special weekend of praise and prayer as we give thanks to God for the gift of Himself in the Holy Eucharist.
+Jon was ordained to the priesthood this past May.

 Fr.
 Joe Labak